gvwilson/sensibleadventures/iffy/iffy.md

-A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but after the machine wars, even the governor wouldn't dare use cores for surveillance.
+A core would have done a better job---it wouldn't get bored or doze for just a moment despite its induction conditioning---but after the machine wars, even the governor wouldn't dare use cores to watch people.
+Just watching was enough to start a riot sometimes.

-She squeezed Honesty's hand twice to signal that she understood, but when she loosened her grip,
+Iffy squeezed Honesty's hand twice to signal that she understood, but when she loosened her grip,
 Honesty tightened theirs.
 Iffy waited for more taps.
 When they didn't come,
 she realized that her friend was sending a different kind of message.
-She walked the last hundred meters to the workshop with a smile on her face that would have made her aunt sigh happily.
+She walked the last hundred meters to the workshop with a smile on her face that would have made her foster mother sigh happily.

-Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the splotched canvas curtain that hung in the salvage booth's doorway.
+Honesty's First and Second looked up and said, "G'day," simultaneously as Honesty pulled aside the heavy orange canvas that hung in the salvage booth's doorway.
 "You gi'n her th' bad news yen?" their First asked in an accent as strong as the tea she poured for Iffy.